Abandoned & Little-Known Airfields:

 Sam Houston Airport, Houston, TX

-Sam Houston Airport, as depicted on the June 1943 San Antonio Sectional Chart (courtesy of Chris Kennedy).
+Sam Houston Airport, as depicted on the April 1942 San Antonio Sectional Chart (courtesy of Ron Plante).

-This small former general aviation airport was apparently established at some point between 1937-43,
+This small general aviation airport was apparently established at some point between 1941-43,

 The earliest depiction of Sam Houston Airport which has been located

-was on the June 1943 San Antonio Sectional Chart (courtesy of Chris Kennedy).
+was on the April 1942 San Antonio Sectional Chart (courtesy of Ron Plante),

 The 1944 US Army/Navy Directory of Airfields (courtesy of Ken Mercer)